walmartlabs/concord-website/docs/getting-started/policies.md

 }
 ```

-The `action` attribute defines the name of the Ansible step and `params` object
+The `action` attribute defines the name of the Ansible step and the `params`
-is matched with the step's input parameters.
-The error message can be specified
+object is matched with the step's input parameters.
+The error message can be
-using the `msg` attribute.
+specified using the `msg` attribute.

 For example, to forbid a certain URI from being used in the Ansible's
 [get_url](https://docs.ansible.com/ansible/2.6/modules/get_url_module.html)